 Customer area

-A PDM is used to manage all product technical data in a structured way, improving efficiency, quality, and collaboration between departments.
+A PDM (Product Data Management) system is used to manage all product-related technical data in a structured way, improving efficiency, quality, and collaboration across departments.

 • centralize technical data in a single system